sdauby/credit-pricing/README.md

 ### 4.3 `IdT` types

-#### 4.3.1 Complexity

-A considerable amount of complexity arises from the ubiquity of `typename IdT` template parameters, and the frequent need to turn a `VariantId` into one of its alternative types.

-This complexity is contained in the framework, though: it does not leak to the interface.

-Maybe it could be reduced (or at least made more pleasant-looking) with template meta-programming techniques.

-#### 4.3.2 Efficiency

 `IdT` types are functionally fine as they are but not optimal for efficiency.
 In particular, `IdT` types involving free-store allocations (e.g. `S3ModelId`) are not ideal value-semantics types.